-PURPOSE OF THE SERIES 2009 CERTIFICATES
+PURPOSE OF THE SERIES 2010B CERTIFICATES

-The Series 2009 Certificates are being issued for the principal purposes of providing funds sufficient to: (1) finance the acquisition, construction and lease-purchase of the Series 2009 Project and (2) pay costs associated with the issuance of the Series 2009 Certificates.
+The Series 2010B Certificates are being issued for the principal purposes of providing funds sufficient to: (1) finance the acquisition, construction and lease-purchase of the Series 2010B Project and (2) pay costs associated with the issuance of the Series 2010B Certificates.
+See "THE SERIES 2010B PROJECT" and "ESTIMATED SOURCES AND USES OF SERIES 2010B CERTIFICATE PROCEEDS" herein.

-THE SERIES 2009 CERTIFICATES
+THE SERIES 2010B CERTIFICATES